panukettu/vscode-solidity/README.md

 # Fork Features

+- Less verbose context menus
+- Does not auto-validate all documents.
+Validating is configured to these triggers: onSave, onChange or onOpen.
 - Bundles all js dependencies.
 - Removes nethereum, solium and dAppproject related things.
 - Seems to work bit faster on big projects.